 - If a hedgehog is entangled it will need to be checked and monitored.
 Please do not simply cut it free and let it go even if it seems unhurt; follow the procedure above.

-Hedgehogs need to be at least 550g in weight to survive hibernation.
+Hedgehogs need to have enough body fat to survive hibernation.
 In late autumn hedgehogs that are too small to hibernate need to be taken into care.
-If you find a hedgehog, at any time of day or night, from October onwards, that is smaller than a grapefruit, please bring it indoors and contact us.
+If you find a hedgehog, at any time of day or night, from late October onwards, that is smaller than a grapefruit, please contact a local carer for advice.